Website: https://www.mirandadarrow.com/

 What do you expect from writers during the #RevPit revision process, including communication?

-First, I want someone open to large-scale structural changes in their manuscript.
+I want someone open to large-scale structural changes in their manuscript.
 For RevPit, I enjoy the challenge of tinkering with a story to rebuild it into something stronger, and I want authors willing to be open to that process.
+If your manuscript is (IYHO) nearly perfect or the book of your heart and you can't bear the thought of substantial structural changes, I'm probably not your best choice for RevPit Editor.

 What hobbies do you have outside of writing and editing?